bhavik-knight/claude-code-course-2026-bk/README.md

 ├── .claude/
 │   └── skills/   # Your custom skills live here
 ├── reflections/  # Your week 2 skill reflection
-├── traces/       # Your week 3 failure trace
+├── traces/       # Your week 3 trace and week 4 reflection
 └── .env          # Your API key (never commit this)
 ```